ArtursGailis1995/ESP32-Weather-Station/README.md

 This is a personal weather station based on ESP32 NodeMCU module (should work on ESP8266 too).
 Outdoor data is collected from DHT22 sensor.
 Indoor data is collected from BME280 and MH-Z19B sensors.
 Data is displayed on 2004 LCD module and also sent over WiFi to home server where InfluxDB and Grafana is hosted.

+Warning:
+> This project requires advanced knowledge and home server with InfuxDB, Grafana set up, most of the time running on Linux!
+> If you are not familiar with such environements, you will have to modify my code and remove any references to InfluxDB and sending/storing the data!

 <img src="/images/Finished_product.jpg" alt="Finished weather station" width="650"/>

 ## Parts used for this project